-FEDERAL MINIMUM WAGE \$7.25 PER HOUR BEGINNING JULY 24, 2009 OVERTIME PAY At least $1^{1}{2}$ times your regular rate of pay for all hours worked over 40 in a work kweek.
-CHILD LABOR An employee must be at least 16 years old to work in most non-farm jobs and 18 to work in non-farm jobs declared hazardous by the Secretary of Labor. at least Youths 14 and 15 years old may work outside school hours in various non-mar ing, non-mining, non-hazardous jobs under the following conditions: ufactur- No more than 3 hours on a school day or 18 hours in a school week; 8 hours on a non-school day or 40 hours in a non-school week.
-Also, work may not begin before 7 a.m. or end after 7 p.m. , except from through Labor Day, when evening hours are extended to 9 p.m.
-Different apply in agricultural employment.
+FEDERAL MINIMUM WAGE \$7.25 PER HOUR BEGINNING JULY 24, 2009 OVERTIME PAY At least 1^{1}{2} times your regular rate of pay for all hours worked over 40 in a workweek.
+CHILD LABOR An employee must be at least 16 years old to work in most non-farm jobs and at least 18 to work in non-farm jobs declared hazardous by the Secretary of Labor.
+Youths 14 and 15 years old may work outside school hours in various non-manufactur- ing, non-mining, non-hazardous jobs under the following conditions: No more than 3 hours on a school day or 18 hours in a school week; 8 hours on a non-school day or 40 hours in a non-school week.
+Also, work may not begin before 7 a.m. or end after 7 p.m. , except from June 1 through Labor Day, when evening hours are extended to 9 p.m.
+Different rules apply in agricultural employment.
 TIP CREDIT Employers of "tipped employees" must pay a cash wage of at least \$2.13 per hour if they claim a tip credit against their minimum wage obligation.
 If an employee's tips combined with the employer's cash wage of at least \$2.13 per hour do not equal the minimum hourly wage, the employer must make up the difference.
 Certain other conditions must also be met.
-ENFORCEMENT The Department of Labor may recover back wages either administratively or th court action, for the employees that have been underpaid in violation of the law Violations may result in civil or criminal action. • Employers may be assessed civil money penalties of up to \$1,100 for each will repeated violation of the minimum wage or overtime pay provisions of the law to \$11,000 for each employee who is the subject of a violation of the Act's chill provisions.
-In addition, a civil money penalty of up to \$50,000 may be assessed child labor violation that causes the death or serious injury of any minor emplo such assessments may be doubled, up to \$100,000, when the violations are de to be willful or repeated.
-The law also prohibits discriminating against or disch- workers who file a complaint or participate in any proceeding under the Act. and up d labor d for each yee, and etermined ADDITIONAL INFORMATION Certain occupations and establishments are exempt from the minimum wage overtime pay provisions.
-Special provisions apply to workers in American Samoa and the Commonwer Northern Mariana Islands.
-Some state laws provide greater employee protections; employers must comply The law requires employers to display this poster where employees can read Employees under 20 years of age may be paid \$4.25 per hour during their first consecutive calendar days of employment with an employer.
-Certain full-time students, student learners, apprentices, and workers with di may be paid less than the minimum wage under special certificates issued by Department of Labor. alth of the with both ily see it. st 90 sabilities For additional information: 1-866-487-9243) TTY: 1-877-889-5627 $ \star $
+ENFORCEMENT The Department of Labor may recover back wages either administratively or through court action, for the employees that have been underpaid in violation of the law.
+Violations may result in civil or criminal action.
+Employers may be assessed civil money penalties of up to \$1,100 for each willful or repeated violation of the minimum wage or overtime pay provisions of the law and up to \$11,000 for each employee who is the subject of a violation of the Act's child labor provisions.
+In addition, a civil money penalty of up to \$50,000 may be assessed for each child labor violation that causes the death or serious injury of any minor employee, and such assessments may be doubled, up to \$100,000, when the violations are determined to be willful or repeated.
+The law also prohibits discriminating against or discharging workers who file a complaint or participate in any proceeding under the Act.
+ADDITIONAL INFORMATION Certain occupations and establishments are exempt from the minimum wage and/or overtime pay provisions.
+Special provisions apply to workers in American Samoa and the Commonwealth of the Northern Mariana Islands.
+Some state laws provide greater employee protections; employers must comply with both The law requires employers to display this poster where employees can readily see it.